Khoekhoe: Northern Khoekhoe

-These Namaqua inhabit the Great Namaqualand region of Namibia.
+These Nama inhabit the Great Namaqualand region of Namibia.

-There are also minor Namaqua clans that inhabit the Little Namaqualand regions south of the Orange River in north western South Africa.
+There are also minor Nama clans that inhabit the Little Namaqualand regions south of the Orange River in north western South Africa.

 Southern Khoekhoe (Cape Khoe)

-The southern band of Khoekhoe peoples (Sometimes also called the Cape Khoe) inhabit the Western Cape and Eastern Cape Provinces in the south western coastal regions of South Africa.
-They are further divided into 4 subgroups, Eastern Cape Khoe, Central Cape Khoe, Western Cape Khoe and Peninsular Cape Khoe.
+The southern Khoekhoe peoples (Sometimes incorrectly called the Cape Khoe due to the importance of the Cape of Good Hope) inhabit the Western Cape and Eastern Cape Provinces in the south western coastal regions of South Africa.
+They are divided into four subgroups: Eastern Cape Khoe, Central Cape Khoe, Western Cape Khoe and Peninsular Cape Khoe.
+Each of these subgroups are further divided into nations and subtribes who constitute an integral part of the Khoekhoe form of government.